troysellers/heroku-demokit/README.md

 ### demokit:users:invite

 ```
-> heroku demokit:users:invite -t <TEAM> -f <path to user file>          # Will invite a list of users to the specified team.
+> heroku demokit:users:invite -t <TEAM> -f <path to users.csv>          # Will invite a list of users to the specified team.
 ```

 Command will read the csv file and invite users to the specified team.